scarioscia/scarioscia.github.io/index.md

 # Other

 Currently, one of my most exciting non-research projects is recreating all [26 varieties](https://www.serebii.net/swordshield/currydex.shtml) of curry from *Pokémon Sword and Shield* in real life.
-As of September 2020, I have 20 out of 26 curries completed!
+As of February 2021, I have 20 out of 26 curries completed!